-Our offices will be closed the following days in December:
+Our offices will be closed the following days:

-New patients will receive a complimentary consultation, when we’ll discuss your treatment plan and cost.
-We provide several payment options, including zero down and zero-interest financing, and we have a family care program that includes discounts for additional family members.
+For new patients, this is when we’ll discuss your treatment plan and cost.
+We provide multiple options for payment, including zero down and zero-interest financing, and we have a family care program that includes discounts when additional family members are in treatment.
 We also accept CareCredit, and we work directly with your insurance company to get you the best benefit possible.